HughZurname/duple/README.md

 The instructions for running each of the projects can be found in the `README.md` in the root of thier subdirectories.
 Alternatively a docker-compose.yaml has been supplied and can be run with `docker-compose -f "docker-compose.yaml" up -d --build` the client can be accessed via `localhost:5000` and the api on `localhost:8080`

+## Testing

+As the project contains components implemented in different languages the testing methods are specific to those and will therefore contain instrucions in thier respective sub directories.

 ## Structure

 This project is broken in to two main sections: